paradigmxyz/reth/README.md

 We recommend using [`cargo nextest`](https://nexte.st/) to speed up testing.
 With nextest installed, simply substitute `cargo test` with `cargo nextest run`.

+> **Note**
+>
+> Some tests use random number generators to generate test data.
+If you want to use a deterministic seed, you can set the `SEED` environment variable.

 ## Getting Help

 If you have any questions, first see if the answer to your question can be found in the [book][book].